Linewidth Enhancement Factor

 DOI: 10.61835/2c8 Cite the article: BibTex plain textHTML Link to this page LinkedIn

 Any free-running (not stabilized) single-frequency laser has a certain finite linewidth, which is essentially due to noise from spontaneous emission into the resonator modes.
 For simple cases, that fundamental limit for the linewidth was calculated by Schawlow and Townes even before the first laser was experimentally demonstrated.
 Whereas this limit was later shown to be closely approached by a number of solid-state lasers, significantly higher linewidth values were measured for semiconductor lasers (laser diodes) even when the influence of technical noise was very low.
 It was then later found by Charles H. Henry [1] that the increased linewidths result from a coupling between intensity and phase noise, caused by a dependence of the refractive index on the carrier density in the semiconductor.
-Henry introduced the linewidth enhancement factor <$\alpha$> (also called Henry factor or alpha factor) to quantify that amplitude–phase coupling mechanism; essentially, <$\alpha$> is a proportionality factor relating phase changes to changes of the gain:
+Henry introduced the linewidth enhancement factor <$\alpha$> (also called Henry factor or alpha factor) to quantify that amplitude–phase coupling mechanism; essentially, <$\alpha$> is a proportionality factor relating phase changes to changes in the gain:

-$$\Delta \varphi = \frac{\alpha }{2} \cdot \Delta g$$(The factor 1/2 serves to convert the change of power gain <$\Delta g$> to the change of amplitude gain.)
+$$\Delta \varphi = \frac{\alpha }{2} \cdot \Delta g$$(The factor 1/2 serves to convert the change in power gain <$\Delta g$> to the change in amplitude gain.)
 Henry then found that the linewidth of the laser should be increased by the factor <$(1 + \alpha^2)$>, which turned out to be in reasonable agreement with experimental data.

 Note that one may expect the linewidth enhancement factor to be the factor by which the linewidth is enhanced, but that factor is actually <$(1 + \alpha^2)$>.